bigeasy/stencil/README.md

 On the browser, when we genrerate Stencil XML, we simply import it into the existing DOM using `Document.adoptNode`.

+## Remember

+ * It's not a query tool.
+It's a templating tool.

 ## Expand

  * Functions must have no side-effects; i.e. do not use your template functions